Frijol/climate-change/GLOSSARY.md

 ## tidal stream generator
 underwater turbines for tidal power

-## tie-lines
+## tie-line
-electrical lines which connect two neighboring areas
+electrical line which connects two neighboring areas (usually there are many tie-lines)

 ## tipping point
 in the context of climate change, a singular event (typically triggered by global warming) which rapidly accelerates global warming